zerogetsamgow/austendeR/README.md

 ## Data

-austenderR contains three datasets.
+austenderR contains four datasets.

 `austender_suppliers` - containing information on the party providing the services under the contract.
+A random example is shown below.

 ``` r
 library(austendeR)